After the Immigration Document is Issued

 International Travel Following Initial Entry

 Students who have already entered the United States and are compelled to travel internationally for unforeseen reasons before SEVIS registration is complete must contact their dedicated IS Advisor.
-For all other cases, please consult the Office of Global Services (OGS) prior to entering the United States in F-1 or J-1 status.
+For all other cases, please consult OGS prior to entering the United States in F-1 or J-1 status.

 I-94 Record of Entry